emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Performance
 ===========

-At time of writing there has been no *comprehensive* testing of *embind* performance, either against standard benchmarks, or relative to :ref:`WebIDL-Binder`.
+At time of writing there has been no *comprehensive* *embind* performance testing, either against standard benchmarks, or relative to :ref:`WebIDL-Binder`.

 The call overhead for simple functions has been measured at about 200 ns.
 While there is room for further optimisation, so far its performance in real-world applications has proved to be more than acceptable.